silarsis/personal_dev/docker/stevedore/README.md

 Terminal 2:
 	ngrok 3000

-Update github.com to have the new forwarding address as the webhook (Settings -> Webhooks)
+Update github.com to have the new forwarding address as the webhook (Settings -> Webhooks) for whichever project you're testing with.

+Once you've sent a notification (pushed something), you can replay that as many times as you like with ngrok for testing purposes.